zsofiam/battleship-oop-java/README.md

     - Class `Ship` has field of `List<Square>` - all squares the ship consists of.

 11. Implement enum `ShipType` and it's methods.
-    - Enum `ShipType` represents ship types - Carrier, Cruiser, Battleship, Submarine and Destroyer.
+    - Enum `ShipType` represents ship types - Carrier, Cruiser, battleship, Submarine and Destroyer.
     - Each `ShipType` has a unique length.

 12. Implement class `Square` and its methods.